Facktorial/recepty/dolce/cookies.md

 # Cookies
 _Access to cookies is most important huma right.
-So occasion for cookies is everytime, everywhere._
+Therefore occasion for cookies is anytime, anywhere._

 ## Ingredients
  * 0.25kg soften butter (be aware: `soft` not `weak`)